brendanlu/tred/README.txt

 H., 2022.
 Dimensionality reduction of longitudinal’omics data using modern tensor factorizations.
 PLoS Computational Biology, 18(7), p.e1010212.

-NOTE: The original authors use m, p, n as the dimensions of the tensors, in literature, whereas throughout this package one will see we prefer n, p, t instead.
-We will also use k = min(n, p), where from an `omics analysis perspective, typically means k = n.
+NOTE: In literature, the authors use m, p, n as the dimensions of the tensors, whereas throughout this package one will see we prefer n, p, t instead.
+We will also use k = min(n, p), where from an `omics analysis perspective, typically means k = n, as p >> n typically.

 Development
 -----------